Alexintosh/Awesome-Ionic/README.md

 > A curated list of awesome Ionic libraries, resources and solutions.

-Are you looking for `Ionic 1` resouces?
+Are you looking for `Ionic 1` resources?
 [Click here](https://github.com/Alexintosh/Awesome-Ionic/blob/master/IONIC1.md)

-Are you looking for `Stencil` resouces?
+Are you looking for `Stencil` resources?
 [Click here](https://github.com/Alexintosh/awesome-stencil)

 General
 ======